mchua/blog/index.md

   I allow myself to feel, hope, and love.
 Even when it is painful, it is still worth it to be fully alive.
 ---

-Hi, I'm Mel, a nomadic hack-of-all-trades who frequently geeks out about open source and engineering, education communities of practice, and just about everything else under the sun.